microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-4. On selecting the "RN487x" device from the list will be ready to connect with RNBD Module once you click on CONNECT Button
+4. When selecting the "RN487x" device from the list, the device will be ready to connect with the RNBD Module, after you click the **CONNECT** button

     <br />